Timber harvest operations.

 (a) Exemption available for certain manufacturing equipment.

-5 and 82.12.02565 provide a retail sales and use tax exemption for certain machinery and equipment used by manufacturers.
+provide retail sales and use tax exemptions for certain machinery and equipment used by manufacturers.
 Persons engaged in both extracting and manufacturing activities should refer to WAC 458-20-13601

 for an explanation of how these exemptions may apply to them.